 HTML <form> tag

-When writing in HTML, the <form> tag is a block element used to create an interactive section on a web page that allows visitors to submit information to a web server.
+The HTML<form> tag is a block element used to create an interactive section on a web page allowing visitors to submit information to a web server.
 It is useful for gathering contact information, taking surveys, or allowing users to leave comments.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 Example of <form> code